-In a nutshell, an Android phone is a powerful, high-tech smartphone that runs on Google’s Android operating system (OS) developed by Google and is used by a variety of mobile phone manufacturers.
+In a nutshell, an Android phone is a powerful, high-tech smartphone that runs on the Android operating system (OS) developed by Google and is used by a variety of mobile phone manufacturers.

 Pick an Android mobile phone and you can choose from hundreds of great applications and multitask with ease.

 You’ll also get regular software updates that add great new features to your smartphone.